pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 This behavior is 'as designed' in the current implementation of the DEA logging agent.

+* When starting multiple applications instances and one of the instances is deployed on a highly-loaded DEA, sometimes the Application logs will not be displayed in loggregator.

 * Custom Orgs and domains created in PCF 1.0 cannot be deleted after an upgrade to PCF 1.1:

 __Example Failure:__